PedroGaya/hellblazers/srd-player.md

 **_You can assist when another PC's actions prompts an impact move._** You make a 1d defense roll for them.

-When you **share the risk**, you open yourself up to the consequences, which can prompt a more powerful or additional impact move, or the GM can take suspense instead.
+When you **share the risk**, you open yourself up to the consequences, which can prompt a more powerful or additional impact move, or the GM can build tension instead.

 ## Teamwork

-When 3+ PCs work togetherm the GM picks who rolls the action - sometimes the most skilled, sometimes the least.
+When 3+ PCs work together the GM picks who rolls the action - sometimes the most skilled, sometimes the least.
 The other PCs assist.

 ## Setup

-When a previous action makes a follow-up more effect, you assist without risk.
+When a previous action makes a follow-up more effective, you assist without risk.
 You roll 1d as a normal assist, but don't share the risk.

 ## Outside Assistance